-As Paul indicated in Rom2, for most it is the faculty of conscience which witnesses to God’s law written in the heart, i.e. in the human spirit, provided to us at birth (Eccles12:7) the existence of which Augustine and Luther denied, but not so the earlier Fathers and not so Paul (Rom2:15; 1Thes5:23).
-It is after all the intellectual spiritual entity that departs the body when body and brain are dead and buried.
-But the point in this context is that those who take heed and act according to their conscience are clearly less likely to commit evil than those who do not.
-In terms of instruction (i.e. law): what shall set a child on the right track in life?
-One whose parents and teachers have taught him the difference between right and wrong (i.e. the law) or one who has not received such instruction?
-Law/instruction/guidance on how God wishes us to live our lives can only be a good influence – yet Luther is quoting Augustine in saying that ALL LAW is detrimental to progress in righteousness, i.e. it is worse than useless.
-Luther concedes elsewhere that civil law is necessary and beneficial for society, so why should that not apply at the moral level?.
-When Luther refers to Paul’s statement that “law increased the trespass”, he is right, but that was in the sense of magnifying an awareness of that trespass such that if it were carried out it would be more sinful than if the law had not been known.
+Yet Luther quotes Augustine saying that ALL LAW is detrimental to progress in righteousness, i.e. it is worse than useless.
+Luther concedes elsewhere that civil law is necessary and beneficial for society.
+So why should that not apply at the moral level?.
+When Luther refers to Paul’s statement that “law increased the trespass”, he is right.
+But that was in the sense of magnifying an awareness of that trespass.
+If carried out it would be more sinful than if the law had not been known.
 Hence, “what shall we say then?
 Is the Law sin?
 IN NO WAY!
 On the contrary, I would not have come to know sin except through the Law; for I would not have known about coveting if the Law had not said, “You shall not covet.”
 (Rom7:7).

 Opposing laws within man

-But here is an example of where Luther has misunderstood his favourite apostle entirely: When Paul refers to “the law of sin and death” in Rom8:2, he is referring back to what he had said a few verses earlier (7:23) concerning another law (i.e. a governing principle) within his mortal body, or more precisely the brain by which it is governed:
+But here is an example of where Luther has misunderstood his favourite apostle entirely.
+When Paul refers to “the law of sin and death” in Rom8:2, he is referring back to what he had said earlier.(7:23).
+That concerned another law (i.e. a governing principle) within his mortal body, or more precisely the brain by which it is governed:

-“For in my inner being I delight in God’s law; but I see another law at work in me, waging war against the law of my (spiritual) mind and of making me a prisoner of the law of sin at work within me .
+“For in my inner being I delight in God’s law.
+But I see another law at work in me, waging war against the law of my (spiritual) mind making me a prisoner of the law of sin at work within me .
 Who then shall deliver me from the body of this death? – I thank God it is through Jesus Christ” (Rom7:22-24).

 Concerning Luther’s reference to “the written code kills” – what Paul was saying in 2Cor3:6 is that whilst slavishly observing the letter of the Law may kill, fulfilling its intention in spirit brings life.
 Again, many Protestant bibles (with the worthy exception of the KJV) disregard the Textus Receptus casing, translating πνεῦμα as Spirit rather than spirit.
 Paul is not referring to the Holy Spirit but in this case the spirit (i.e. intention) of the law.
 When the earliest scribes understood Paul to be referring to the Holy Spirit, the Textus Receptus reads “Πνεῦμα” as it does in 2Cor3:3.

-Such concepts are equally alien to the Eastern Orthodox Church, the permanency and sacerdotal nature of which is a further challenge to the validity of the movement Luther initiated.
-For whilst typically avoiding dogmatic terms such as transubstantiation, they along with Roman Catholics acknowledge the real presence of Christ in bread and wine, typically describing the Divine Liturgy (their Eucharist) as “the awesome sacrifice entrusted to the Church to be re-enacted and given to the faithful for the nourishment of their faith and forgiveness of their sins”.
+Such concepts are equally alien to the Eastern Orthodox Church.
+Her permanency and sacerdotal nature is a further challenge to the validity of the movement Luther initiated.
+Whilst avoiding dogmatic terms such as transubstantiation, they acknowledge the real presence of Christ in bread and wine.
+They describe the Divine Liturgy (their Eucharist) as “the awesome sacrifice entrusted to the Church, to be re-enacted and given to the faithful for the nourishment of their faith and forgiveness of their sins”.
 So, if Luther were right, from the 2nd to 16th century no historically traceable church understood or preached the substantive means by which a person could escape an eternity in Hell.
-Nor could anyone applying their mind or reason have determined the matter given the counter-intuitive nature of what Luther believed was necessary.
+Nor could anyone have determined the matter given the counter-intuitive nature of what Luther believed was necessary.

 A plea from the heart